XianJinLau/semiconductor-yield-analysis/README.md

 Random Forest feature importance computed on full feature set to rank all 15 parameters by predictive contribution.

-> **Model note:** R² values should be interpreted with caution — this dataset is synthetically generated, which produces artificially consistent parameter-yield relationships not representative of real production variability.
+> **Model note:** R² values should be interpreted with caution — since this dataset is synthetically generated, which produces artificially consistent parameter-yield relationships not representative of real production variability.
 The feature importance rankings are the primary output of interest, not the predictive accuracy figures.

 ---